rromerov/langchain/README.md

 ![RAPTOR](img/RAPTOR.png)

-### **ColBERT: Optimizing Embeddings
+### **ColBERT: Optimizing Embeddings**

-One of the current challenges of using embeddings models during the indexing stage, is that they compress text into vectors that capture the semantic content of the docuemtn.
+One of the current challenges of using embeddings models during the indexing stage, is that they compress text into vectors that capture the semantic content of the document.
 Although this is useful for retrieval, embedding irrelevant or redundant content may cause hallucinations in the final LLM output.

 You can try the following approach to solve this problem:
 1. Generate contextual embeddings for each token in the document and query.